buildbot/buildbot/master/docs/developer/stats-service.rst

    * ``user``: Username of a InfluxDB user.
    * ``password``: Password for ``user``.
    * ``db``: The name of database to be used.
    * ``captures``: A list of instances of subclasses of :py:class:`Capture`.
      This tells which stats are to be stored in this storage backend.
    * ``name=None``: (Optional) The name of this storage backend.

-   .. py:method:: postStatsValue(self, post_data, series_name, context={})
+   .. py:method:: thd_postStatsValue(self, post_data, series_name, context={})

       :param post_data: A dict of key-value pairs that is sent for storage.
                         The keys of this dict can be thought of as columns in a database and the value is the data stored for that column.
       :type post_data: dict
       :param series_name: The name of the time-series for this statistic.
       :type series_name: str
       :param context: (Optional) Any other contextual information about the data.
                       Dict of key-value pairs.
       :type context: dict

       This method constructs a dictionary of data to be sent to InfluxDB in the proper format and sends the data to the influxDB instance.